CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 Once you have Go up and running, you can download, build and run the example using the following commands.
-/* Updated english messages properties file. */

     $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
-    $ go run *.go		//#80: Finish implementing Trapezoidal Shadow Map transformation
+    $ go run *.go

-To use the chat example, open http://localhost:8080/ in your browser.	// TODO: will be fixed by timnugent@gmail.com
+To use the chat example, open http://localhost:8080/ in your browser.

 ## Server

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
-A	// TODO: Put SE-0225 in active review `Client` acts as an intermediary between the websocket connection and a single	// TODO: Update pyasn1-modules from 0.2.5 to 0.2.7 instance of the `Hub` type.
-The `Hub` maintains a set of registered clients and		//Added partial wsgi.input support broadcasts messages to the clients.
+A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
+The `Hub` maintains a set of registered clients and broadcasts messages to the clients.
-		//Bauerjevi triki

 The application runs one goroutine for the `Hub` and two goroutines for each `Client`.
 The goroutines communicate with each other using channels.
 The `Hub` has channels for registering clients, unregistering clients and broadcasting messages.
 A `Client` has a buffered channel of outbound messages.
 One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
-The other client goroutine reads messages from the websocket and/* New translations settings.yml (Asturian) */ sends them to the hub.
+The other client goroutine reads messages from the websocket and sends them to the hub.

 ### Hub